MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/monitor-conversations.md

 ---
-title: "Monitor, assign, and transfer conversations as a supervisor | MicrosoftDocs"
+title: "Monitor, assign, transfer, and end conversations as a supervisor | MicrosoftDocs"
 description: "Learn how to monitor, assign, and transfer conversations being handled by your agents using the Omnichannel Ongoing Conversations dashboard." ms.date: 02/25/2022 ms.topic: article